 2019 WEDDING RATES

-• DVD only — $350 an hour to shoot the wedding — includes saving all of the work as high-resolution JPEGs onto archival DVDs.
+• JPGs only — $350 an hour to shoot the wedding — includes saving all of the work as high-resolution JPGs onto a flash drive and an archival DVD.

 Wedding photography with film is also available — inquire if you are interested.